 Lighting Design I is an in-depth look at the lighting design process for dance.
 Students explore the collaborative process of lighting design for dance, developing a vocabulary with which to communicate with choreographers, designers, stage managers, technicians and production crews.
 Students will develop an understanding of how to utilize the technology, tools, and skills inherent to the lighting design process.
-Students learn how to communicate with collaborators and use technology and equipment effectively to bring forth a design that emphasizes the ideas and impulses of the choreography, and illuminates the movement, therby enhancing the full realization of the piece.
+Students learn how to communicate with collaborators and use technology and equipment effectively to bring forth a design that emphasizes the ideas and impulses of the choreography, and illuminates the movement, thereby enhancing the full realization of the piece.

 Perfa 311 Lighting II: Advanced Concepts in Lighting Design for Dance (2 units)